ILIAS-eLearning/ILIAS/docs/INSTALL.md

 yum install httpd
 ```

 Usually Apache ships with a default configuration (e.g. ```/etc/apache2/sites-enabled/000-default.conf``` on Debian).
-A minimal configuration should look as follows:
+A minimal configuration MAY look as follows:

 ```
 <VirtualHost *:80>